pandasuryanarayan/Healthcare-AI-Project/README.md

 ## Output

 The use cases and resource links and all other results will be stored in the `data/` directory after generated.

+## Demo Video is available in project.
+Download to see it.